sebdah/goldie/README.md

 }
 ```

-## Using template golden file
+## Assertions using templates

-If some values in the golden file can change depending on the test, you can use golang
+If some values in the golden file can change depending on the test, you can use
-template in the golden file and pass the data to `AssertWithTemplate`.
+golang template in the golden file and pass the data to `AssertWithTemplate`.

 ### example.golden
 ```